How I Successfully Date My Husband

 I date my husband because he’s fun to be with.
 I hope that you married someone who you enjoy being with.
 This is critical for a marriage relationship.
 You should ENJOY spending time together.

-Making Date Night a Priority
+How to Make Date Night a Priority

 Neither one is “easier” than the other.